dd9jn/rfc4880bis/crypto-refresh.md

 The public key is this series of values:

-- a variable-length field containing a curve OID, formatted as follows:
+- A variable-length field containing a curve OID, formatted as follows:

-  - a one-octet size of the following field; values 0 and 0xFF are reserved for future extensions,
+  - A one-octet size of the following field; values 0 and 0xFF are reserved for future extensions,

-  - the octets representing a curve OID, defined in {{ec-curves}};
+  - The octets representing a curve OID, defined in {{ec-curves}};

-- a MPI of an EC point representing a public key Q in prefixed native form (see {{ec-point-prefixed-native}}).
+- An MPI of an EC point representing a public key Q in prefixed native form (see {{ec-point-prefixed-native}}).

 The secret key is this single multiprecision integer:

-- an MPI-encoded octet string representing the native form of the secret key, encoded according to the curve used as described in {{curve-specific-formats}}.
+- An MPI-encoded octet string representing the native form of the secret key, in the curve-specific format described in {{curve-specific-formats}}.

 See {{RFC8032}} for more details about the native octet strings.